Skip to content

 All you need to do is –

-• Share checklist with other users who are supposed to work on it
+- Share the checklist with other users who are supposed to work on it

-Now, from their dashboard or portal, your both internal (clinical & non-clinical staff members) and external (patients and their caregivers) users can perform their levels of tasks and this eventually reduces the number of tasks that only a provider has been doing.
+Now, from their dashboard or portal, both internal (clinical & non-clinical staff members) and external (patients and their caregivers) users can perform their levels of tasks and this eventually reduces the number of tasks which only a provider has been doing.

 So, here what we did was – we divided a task into chunks and shared responsibilities with other users too which they can easily perform from their dashboard.